mh11wi/WordDisks/README.md

 # WordDisks
-A word game using the react-disks package
+A word game using the react-disks package.
+Coming soon!